 The Merk manual states “Sometimes a brain infection, a vaccine, cancer, or another disorder triggers a misguided immune reaction, causing the immune system to attack normal cells in the brain.”
 This results in brain autoimmune disease, inflammation and cell death.

 DHEA and your brain

-How many of you USED to handle stress or bad things well and now...one little thing sets off your fear, anxiety or negative freak out?
+How many of you “USED“ to handle stress or bad things well and now one little thing completely sets off your fear, anxiety or negative thinking?
 That’s your amygdala talking.
 Your hippocampus has A LOT to do with memory.
-So in stress, your DHEA is possibly going up to try to protect you.
+So when you are in stress, your DHEA is possibly going up to try to protect you.
 It’s trying to lower the activity in the fear based and memory based centers in your brain.
-It’s also countering the negative effects of your cortisol in your brain.
+It’s also countering the negative effects of cortisol in your brain.

 DHEA too low?
 You might be more at risk for excess stress, anxiety, depression, fear and negative emotions in general.
 So, instead of freaking out over a high DHEA on lab work, ask yourself if it’s actually trying to protect you.
 Maybe consider finding healthy ways to reduce stress, anxiety and fear triggers in your life to give your DHEA production, amygdala and hippocampus a break.

 The Adrenal glands make 80% of your DHEA and 100% of your DHEA-S.

 DHEA-S is not active.
 It’s the sulfated form (hence the S).

 Your enzyme, Sulfotransferase (via your SULT snps) and PAPS (your universal sulfate donor) put the S on.

 When the S is taken off by steroid sulfatase (STS), it becomes DHEA and this is biologically active!

 Only DHEA (not DHEA-S) does things in your body.